stryker-idk/Lighthouse-planet-pack/README.md

     The only allowed use is running it within this original mod package

-If you want to use this .dll file in any way (like in your own mod or for a special project), you must get my permission first.
-Contact me on Discord: stryker6170   (you cna also find me on the Kopernicus Discord server : https://discord.com/invite/uA69S3zZqf )
+If you want to use this .dll file in any way (like in your own mod), you must get my permission first.
+Contact me on Discord: stryker6170   (you can also find me on the Kopernicus Discord server : https://discord.com/invite/uA69S3zZqf )